The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Anchors and contextual blocks: how to increase relevance without overspamming

-Anchor lists of "buy + keyword" with 20 variations are so last century.
-Anchors should be natural and clear: category/subcategory names, brands, and characteristics.
-Contextual links work well within the category text (or "how to choose" section): mention "running shoes" and link to the corresponding subcategory.
-This way, the link looks organic and enhances relevance.
+Anchor lists of "buy + keyword" in 20 variations are so last century.
+Anchors should be natural and clear: category/subcategory names, brands, and features.
+Contextual links work well within category text (or the "how to choose" section): mention "running shoes" and link to the corresponding subcategory.
+This creates a natural-looking link and enhances relevance.
+A useful practice for monitoring is to record which pages we're boosting and where the links lead to them.
+This makes SEO for online store categories manageable: you haven't simply "added links" but built a system for transferring value to those catalog nodes where there's demand and profitability.
+The result is increased visibility in Google due to a clear structure and coherence, and a shorter user journey to purchase.

 Common category mistakes and how to fix them: duplicates, cannibalization, thin content, and technical traps